NEU-CS-7250-S20-Staff/Assignment--D3_basic_charts/README.md

 ## Submission Instructions

-1. Submit a URL to your GitHub Page (same as the link you edited at the top) to [the associated assignment on Canvas](https://canvas.instructure.com/courses/1781732/assignments/13383358).
+1. Submit a URL to your GitHub repository (same as the link you edited at the top) to [the associated assignment on Canvas](https://canvas.instructure.com/courses/1781732/assignments/13383358).

 ### Function/method chaining